Using Extensions

 Important

-Extensions are opt-in.
+Apart from the default gawk compatibility extension, extensions are opt-in.
 Sandbox mode blocks dynamic extension loading during script execution, but preloading an extension through the CLI or the Java host remains an explicit host decision.

 How Extensions Are Enabled